OctopusDeploy/docs/docs/administration/authentication/authentication-providers/azure-ad-authentication.md

 Unfortunately security-related configuration is sensitive to everything.
 Make sure:

-- you don't have any typos or copy-paste errors
+- you don't have any typos or copy-paste errors.
-- remember things are case-sensitive
+- remember things are case-sensitive.
 - remember to remove or add slash characters as we've instructed - they matter too!

 ### Check OpenID Connect Metadata is Working {#AzureADauthentication-CheckOpenIDConnectmetadataisworking}

 You can see the OpenID Connect metadata by going to the Issuer address in your browser adding`/.well-known/openid-configuration` to the end.
-In our example this would have been something like `https://login.microsoftonline.com/b91ebf6a-84be-4c6f-97f3-32a1d0a11c8a/.well-known/openid-configuration`
+In our example this would have been something like `https://login.microsoftonline.com/b91ebf6a-84be-4c6f-97f3-32a1d0a11c8a/.well-known/openid-configuration`.

 ### Inspect the Contents of the Security Token {#AzureADauthentication-Inspectthecontentsofthesecuritytoken}